Victor Windeyer: Justice of the High Court and Privy Council

 After returning to Australia, Windeyer continued to practise as a barrister.
-In 1949, he was appointed King's Counsel and unsuccessfully sought preselection for the Senate representing the Liberal party.
+In 1949, he was appointed a King's Counsel and unsuccessfully sought preselection for the Senate representing the Liberal party.

-In 1954 and 1955 Windeyer worked as council assisting the Royal Commission on Espionage.
+In 1954 and 1955, Windeyer worked as counsel assisting the Royal Commission on Espionage.

 He was appointed to the bench of the High Court on 8 September 1958.
-Later that year he was created a Knight Commander of the Order of the British Empire (KBE).
+Later that year, he was created a Knight Commander of the Order of the British Empire (KBE).
 One of his first judgments on the court was when he joined in the unanimous judgement of the court in a constitutional case Browns Transport Pty Ltd v Kropp which considered whether the imposition of licensing fees under a state statute in relation to a licence for the carriage of goods amounts to the imposition of a duty of excise within the meaning of s.
 90 of the Constitution, which denies to the States the power to impose such duties.
 One of his first separate judgements was Commonwealth v Butler.

-Windeyer was elevated to the Privy Council in 1963 and joined the Council's Judicial Committee in 1972.
+Windeyer was elevated to the Privy Council in 1963, and joined the Privy Council's Judicial Committee in 1972.

 Windeyer made a considerable contribution to the jurisprudence of the court in Victoria v Commonwealth the "Payroll Tax case" in his interpretation of the meaning of the Engineers Case.
 He sat on the bench of the High Court until his retirement on 29 February 1972.

 Later life and death

-On their acquisition of the 6th, 7th, 8th & 9th Floors of Mena House at 225 Macquarie Street, Sydney Chambers by Counsel's Chambers Limited in 1983 the new chambers were named Windeyer Chambers in his honour.
+On their acquisition of the 6th, 7th, 8th & 9th Floors of Mena House at 225 Macquarie Street, Sydney Chambers by Counsel's Chambers Limited in 1983, the new chambers were named Windeyer Chambers in his honour.
 He opened the new chambers on 15 June 1984.
 Windeyer died in 1987.
 One of his sons, William Victor Windeyer, followed him into the legal profession and as of 2005 was a Judge of the Supreme Court of New South Wales; he also served in the military, receiving the Reserve Force Decoration.
 Out of respect for MAJGEN Sir Victor Windeyer, Sydney University Regiment commissioned an award in honour of him that recognises the most outstanding officer within the Regiment.
 The award provides an opportunity for the recipient to train with their sister Regiment, The Rifles (formerly the Royal Green Jackets).